How to Check Your Keyword Rankings Before Making SEO Changes

 4. SpyFu

-Another very popular rank checking service, SpyFu shows keyphrases, rankings, searches/month (popularity), difficulty, cost per click and paid advertising equivalents, showing the presumed value of each rank.
+Another very popular rank checking service, SpyFu shows keywords, rankings, volume (popularity), difficulty, cost per click and paid advertising equivalents, showing the presumed value of each rank.
 Little colored arrows make it easy to see the change in rank over time.

 5. SimilarWeb